 - It must be level.
 This is to avoid any kind of settling after you install your tub.

-- The size of the pad should be approximately equal to the size of the tub.
-This is to conquer any accessibility issue.
+- The size of the pad should be at least the size of the tub.

 This type of foundation is recommended especially if your tub is to be situated outside.

 - It must have a minimum thickness of 4 inches